mhagenow01/ECE532ClassifierComparison/README.md

 All of the executable code lies in the /Code/ directory and was written in Python3.

-The original datasets have been converted to csv files and are preprocessed into numpy-friendly arrays in the included PreProcessData.py scripts.
+The original datasets have been converted to csv files and are preprocessed into numpy-friendly arrays in the included PreProcessData.py script.

 PDF versions of project writeups are available in the /Documents/ directory

-#### Requirements
+### Requirements
 * Python 3 (tested on 3.6.9)
 * Numpy (tested on 1.18.5)
 * PyTorch
 * Cleanlab (https://github.com/cgnorthcutt/cleanlab)
 * sci-kit learn

-#### Usage
+### Usage
 NOTE: The code is tested using **Ubuntu 18.04**.
 The code for loading CSV files is based on a linux filesystem.
 For a different filesystem, minor changes may be required in **/Code/PreProcessData.py**.